All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I took a bus from Amsterdam out to Haarlem for the day and it is a beautiful city.
-I actually had a hard time navigating my way to the museum on my GPS.
-If you know me, you know I have an internal GPS and rarely get lost.
-In fact, I find it entertaining to "try" to get lost.
-Yet, this was the one time I wanted to get straitto my destination since it was getting late.
-I finally found it and loved every minute seeing what life was like for the Corrie ten Boom family...true heroes!
+I found the ten Boom's home and I loved every minute seeing what life was like for the Corrie ten Boom family... true heroes!

 Jennifer Kaye xoxo